-Whether you're trying to decide where to look for your first job or pondering a possible career change, here?s what you should consider when thinking through this important decision:
+Whether you are trying to decide where to look for your first job or pondering a possible career change, here is what you should consider when thinking through this important decision:

 What are your natural talents

 We all have natural talents, certain tasks that come easy to us.
 When we use our natural talents, time moves fast and we tend to receive compliments for our abilities.
 Knowing where your natural talents lie is key to choosing the right career.
-Of course we?re capable of doing other things, but those other tasks usually feel more like work.
+Of course, we are capable of doing other things, but those other tasks usually feel more like work.
 What do you always enjoy doing, and how can those skills be applied to a job?

 Where do you like to work?

 What's your preferred work location?
 Your preference could vary from a small regional office to corporate headquarters to a home office, an airport hotel in Buffalo or a beach suite in South Florida.
 How often do like to work away from home?
 Do you mind traveling for your job?
 If living out of a suitcase makes you cringe and you need consistency in your workplace, avoid careers that require a lot of moving around.

 Do you like working with others or as part of a team?
 Are you motivated by the needs of others and your ability to provide a solution?
 This is critical because some people shy away from that connection and would rather deliver value behind the scenes without the complications of interacting with colleagues and clients.
 Know your social needs so you can choose a career that matches them.

 How important to you is work-life balance?

 Do you value a short commute and a home-cooked meal every night?
 Do you live for weekends out at the soccer field watching your kids play?
 If you need those creature comforts on a regular basis, pick a career that will give you the time to enjoy them.
 Look for jobs with regular hours and little to no requirements to work overtime or on weekends.